hgshdt/docker-ansible/README.md

 ansible:~/work# ansible-playbook nginx.yml -k --ask-become-pass
 ```

-Once the playbook has successfully run, Nginx should be accessible at `http://localhost:8101` and `http://localhost:8102`.
+Once the playbook has successfully run, Nginx should be accessible at `http://localhost:8001` and `http://localhost:8002`.

-## Using webshell

-The control node can also be connected to by accessing `http://localhost:8990/` from a browser.

 ## Troubleshooting